jeevithat007-hash/Equipment-Rental-Marketplace/README.md

 Bachelor of Engineering

-Department of Computer Science and Engineering
+Department of Artificial Intelligence and Data Science

 Capstone Project – Equipment Rental Marketplace